geneontology/noctua_app_stack/production/PRODUCTION_README.md

 ####  Copy the ssh keys from your docker host into the running docker image, in `/tmp`:

 These commands may have to be executed from a separate terminal that can run Docker commands.
-See Prerequisites 2 for keys and copy keys from SpderOak
+See Prerequisites 2 for keys.
+Copy keys to docker image

 ```
 docker cp go-ssh go-dev:/tmp